cybergarage/puzzledb-go/doc/quick-start.md

 # Quick Start

-This chapter shows you how to get started with PuzzleDB quickly: you can start a standalone PuzzleDB server with Docker and use Redis, MongoDB or MySQL CLI commands to insert and read sample data.
+This chapter shows you how to get started with PuzzleDB quickly: you can start a standalone PuzzleDB server with Docker and use MySQL, PostgreSQL, Redis or MongoDB  CLI commands to insert and read sample data.

 ## Starting PuzzleDB Server